Born: 1814; Died: 1894; Married: Hannah [Cooke]

 Henry Morris was born in 1814 in Bath, England.
 He was the son of Henry Morris and Mary (nee White).
-His story as a Ginninderran, is of a life turned around and opportunities firmly grasped.
+His story as a Ginninderran is of a life turned around and opportunities firmly grasped after a troubled start.

 In April 1832 Henry Morris and three accomplices were charged with 'having burglariously broken open the dwelling house of Benjamin Tilley and stolen calf-skins and other articles, his property, at Trowbridge.'
 They were committed to Fisherton Gaol and they were found guilty three months later.
 Henry received a death penalty and a sentence of one-month flogging for a previous offence.
 The death penalty was commuted to 'transportation for life.'
 He was dispatched to Australia on the convict ship Andromeda in November 1832 with 185 other convicts.